-On behalf of the Gainey School of Business faculty and staff, I welcome you to the Master of Business Administration (MBA) program.
+On behalf of the Gainey School of Business faculty and staff, I welcome you to the Master of Business Administration (MBA) and Master of Arts in management and organizational leadership (MML) program.
 By joining the program, you are an integral part of a growing community of learners.
 We are excited about the growth you are about to experience and the potential that you can reach through the program.
-While outstanding faculty and curriculum are important components of our MBA program, we believe that dedicated students with aspirations to become selfless leaders are the other half of the equation for success.
+While outstanding faculty and curriculum are important components of our graduate programs, we believe that dedicated students with aspirations to become selfless leaders are the other half of the equation for success.

-The Spring Arbor University MBA is distinguished by our focus on combining theories with applications and learning through the research project.
+The Spring Arbor University MBA is distinguished by our focus on combining theories with applications and experiential learning.
 Not only will you learn from the professors, you will also learn from your fellow classmates who bring different perspectives and experiences to the learning environment.
 By employing state-of-the-art academic technology, learning will take place both in the classroom and in the virtual world.
-Another great distinctive of our program is the International Business Summit.
-You will be traveling to an international city such as New York, N.Y. and meeting students from other cohorts for an experiential learning experience.
+Another great distinctive of our program is the optional International Business Summit for MBA students who will be traveling to an international city such as New York, N.Y. and meeting students from other cohorts for an experiential learning experience.